engtuncay/engtuncay.github.io/web-javascript/js-notes-8-dom.md

 ## Document Object Model (DOM) (1)

 HTML document is structured as a JavaScript Object.
 Every HTML element has a different properties which can help to manipulate it.
 It is possible to get, create, append or remove HTML elements using JavaScript.
 Check the examples below.
 Selecting HTML element using JavaScript is similar to selecting using CSS.
-To select an HTML element, we use tag name, id, class name or other attributes.
+To select an HTML element, we use `tag name, id, class name or other attributes`.

 ### Getting Element

 We can access already created element or elements using JavaScript.
 To access or get elements we use different methods.
-The code below has four _h1_ elements.
-Let us see the different methods to access the _h1_ elements.
+The code below has four `_h1_` elements.
+Let us see the different methods to access the `_h1_` elements.

 ```html
 <!DOCTYPE html>